TimothyWong17/TimothyWong17/README.md

 - 👋 Hi, I’m @TimothyWong17.
-I'm a Front-End/Full-Stack Engineer with a passion for UI/UX
+I'm currently a Data Engineer training to specialize in Data Science/Machine Learning
 - 📫 How to reach me: https://www.linkedin.com/in/timothygwong/

 <!---